lebrice/Sequoia/README.md

 - [Continual Reinforcement Learning Study](https://wandb.ai/sequoia/crl_study) (~2300 runs)

 ## Note: This project is not being actively developed at the moment.
-If you encounter any difficulties, please create an issue, and I'll do what I can to help.
+If you encounter any difficulties, please create an issue and I'll help you out.

 If you have any questions or comments, please make an issue!